 Current job advertisement

-The Collaborative Research Center (CRC) 1173 »Wave phenomena – analysis and numerics« at the Karlsruhe Institute of Technology announces two positions of a
+The Collaborative Research Center (CRC) 1173 »Wave phenomena – analysis and numerics« at the Karlsruhe Institute of Technology announces one position of a

-in one of the research fields Analysis and/or Numerical Analysis of Partial Differential Equations related to wave phenomena starting July 1st, 2017 or later.
+in the the research field Numerical Analysis of Partial Differential Equations related to wave phenomena starting as soon as possible.

 Here you can download a PDF version of this advertisement.